Answers to FAQ

 Outpatient rehabs often use medications to help people get through difficult or dangerous withdrawal symptoms, especially alcohol withdrawal and opioid withdrawal.
 These medications can reduce the intensity of withdrawal symptoms and mitigate the strong cravings that people feel when they quit physically addictive drugs.
 Most outpatient programs prescribe these medications in the context of medication-assisted treatment (MAT), a modality that combines medication with behavioral therapy.

-Medications commonly utilized for opioid addiction treatment include:
+Medications commonly utilized for opioid use treatment include:

 - Methadone